fedbiomed/fedbiomed/docs/getting-started/getting-started.md

 ```

-### Multilayer Perceptron in Fed-BioMed with Pytorch: model training loop
+### Multilayer Perceptron in Fed-BioMed with Pytorch: model training loop (same example as previous one but transposed to Fed-BioMed)

 ```python
 model_args = {}